trinker/termco/README.md

 can be a powerful way to see which words tend to collocate.
 Here I pass a regex for *right* (`\\bright`) to `search_term`.
 This pulls up the text that contains this term.
-I then use `frequent_terms` to see what words frequent occur with the word *right*
+I then use `frequent_terms` to see what words frequently occur with the word *right*.
+We notice the word *people* tends to occur with *right*.

     untagged %>%
         search_term("\\bright") %>%